 PG&E's Expensive Fossil Fuel Business Model

 These community projects challenge PG&E's skyrocketing electricity rates, and its stubborn profiteering off of energy generated from fossil and nuclear fuel.
-PG&E's energy mix is less than 19% renewable; a percentage so low that it violates state mandates.
-To fund its wasteful fossil fuel energy empire, PG&E is now seeking billions of dollars in new electricity rate increases.
+PG&E's energy mix is only one third renewable (just barely complying with state minimums - while local programs like CleanPowerSF offer much cleaner energy at the same or lower prices).
+To fund its wasteful fossil fuel energy empire, PG&E is constantly seeking billions of dollars in new electricity rate increases.

 PG&E Money Corrupting Democracy And Elections

 In previous years, PG&E had already poured tens of millions of dollars into deceptive and unlawful smear campaigns in Davis, Oakland, Berkeley, Emeryville, San Joaquin, Marin County, and San Francisco, to weaken, and in some cases completely halt, local shifts to cleaner and lower cost community generated electricity.

 Outrageously called the 'Taxpayers Right To Vote Act' Prop 16 would have allowed a mere one third of voters in any city or county to block local community energy projects, even though these projects require no tax or rate increases whatsoever because they easily pay for themselves by eliminating private profits, and by gaining revenues and savings from renewables and efficiency.

 In 2009, Our City helped found and organize the campaign against Prop 16, joining with hundreds of other groups and activists all over the state.